When can you take a puppy outside?

 - Don't go to places where hygiene is lacking.
 Avoid those areas.

 - A good habit might be to give him a snack as a reward if he pees or poops outside.
 This way, we'll train him to do his business during walks.
-We recommend checking out our full range of natural snacks ; they're sure to help!
+We recommend checking out our full range of products. natural snacks, I'm sure they can be of help!